 NEW PAINT AND MURALS: Having great books and facilities are important, but so is creating pleasing aesthetics to make a learning space enticing and exciting!
 Thanks to your donations we’ve been able repaint to all the rooms and bathrooms with a fresh, new colour, and incorporate some simple forest themed murals.

 All this and yet so far we’ve spent just A$800 or less than half of the money raised.
 Thanks to your help, support and generosity, there’s still so much we can do.

 READING SPACES: In the next few weeks we plan to finish the library by adding lots of cushions, comfortable reading spaces and ‘nooks’ and a ‘book cave’.

-OUTDOOR PLAY AREA: Now the school interiors are looking so great, we’ll be starting to renovate the outdoor playground with some new plants, trees, some fresh paint, playground floor games and murals and some outdoor seating areas.
+OUTDOOR PLAY AREA: Now the school interiors are looking so great, we’ll be starting to renovate the outdoor playground and a playground surface markings with some new plants, trees, some fresh paint, playground floor games and murals and some outdoor seating areas.